 The following takes place between 5:45 AM and 9:00 PM.
 These events happen in real-time.

 Maggie’s wake-up call comes at an un-Godly time of the morning, although she wouldn’t admit it.
 0545 hours or 5:45 AM or a quarter to six, or any other thing you want to call it, it’s a miserable time of day.
 And, the voice you hear, Maggie’s, is unintelligible.
 She rolls over and falls out of bed and into her exercise clothes and a transformation takes place.
 Maggie becomes a different person.
 She moves from comatose to an active, vibrant, fitness consultant.
 She shoves a toothbrush in her mouth and walks to the kitchen and starts the coffee.
-No, she doesn’t put it on the timer so it’s ready for her; no she doesn’t, because those technology gadgets like DVD players, coffee makers, IPods, even the new smart phones on the market are foreign to her.
-Well, no, not foreign, just not very important in her grand scheme of things.
+No, she doesn’t put it on the timer so it’s ready for her; no she doesn’t, because Maggie likes to take the time to think about the day.

-06:15 and she fires up her computer to check the news for the day, email, and compose a message to her clients.
+06:15 – She fires up her computer to check the news for the day, email, and compose a message to her clients.

-12:45 ““ And just enough time for a biological break and perhaps a bite of a Fuji apple and”¦.
+12:45 PM – And just enough time for a biological break and perhaps a bite of a Fuji apple and.